ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/ros2_slam.md

 {% capture notice_01 %}
 **NOTE**:
 - This instructions were tested on `Ubuntu 18.04` and `ROS2 Dashing Diademata`.
-- This instructions are supposed to be running on the remote PC.
-Please run the instructions below on your **Remote PC**.
 - Make sure to run the [ROS2 Bringup](/docs/en/platform/turtlebot3/ros2_bringup/#bringup) instructions before running the instructions below.
 {% endcapture %}
 <div class="notice--info">{{ notice_01 | markdownify }}</div>